NSDRA/nsdra-maturity-indicators/06-324358ad68/MI-R1.3-324358ad68-IV-PROTEIN_IDENT_CONFIDENCE.md

 ### Why should we measure it?
 Protein identification confidence inforamtion is important to report for corona characterization and to maximize the ability cross-comparison with other reported studies.
-Information to report:
-Ã¢Â€Â¢ % Coverage: The percentage of the protein sequence covered.
-Ã¢Â€Â¢ Number of peptides: Total number of peptides detected for each protein, ideally 2 or more peptides.
-Ã¢Â€Â¢ Number of unique peptides: Number of peptide sequences that are unique to the identified protein.
-Ã¢Â€Â¢ Missed cleavages: Number of missed cleavages in the protein or peptide sequence.
-Ã¢Â€Â¢ Protein probabilities and scores: Calculated probabilities or scores to give a sense of confidence in a protein identification.
+Information to report: â?¢ % Coverage: The percentage of the protein sequence covered. â?¢ Number of peptides: Total number of peptides detected for each protein, ideally 2 or more peptides. â?¢ Number of unique peptides: Number of peptide sequences that are unique to the identified protein. â?¢ Missed cleavages: Number of missed cleavages in the protein or peptide sequence. â?¢ Protein probabilities and scores: Calculated probabilities or scores to give a sense of confidence in a protein identification.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: